kurves/FULL-STACK-APPS-ON-AWS/Cloud Development.md

 ### Git for Cloud Development

 - Best practice is to no push all changes to master branch, only code that has been reviewed and ascertained to work should be pushed to the master or main branch.

+### Packages

+**Packages** are libraries of code that are written by other developers and made available through open-source licenses.

+Packages help us to develop quickly.